veusz/veusz/Documents/manual-source/api.rst

 to recall previous commands).

-Most of the commands listed below can be used in the in-program command line interface, using the embedding interface or using veusz_listen.
+Most of the commands listed below can be used in the in-program command line interface, using the embedding interface or using `veusz --listen`.
 Commands specific to particular modes are documented as such.

 Veusz also includes a new object-oriented version of the API, which is